top of page

 Winthrop YOUTH WRESTLING

-Boston Wrestling Legion is returning to Winthrop for a winter wrestling season!
+Boston Wrestling Legion is returning to Winthrop for a spring wrestling season!
 This program is for children ages 6-14 (grades K-8) of all skill and experience levels.
-The season takes place beginning in the first week of December, and will continue until the week before February vacation.
+The season takes place beginning in the last week of April and will run to the end of May.

 Our practice time has been confirmed.
-We will practice on Wednesday evenings, with a 5:30-6:45 session for younger wrestlers and 6:45-8:15 for older wrestlers.
-These practices take place in the multipurpose room at the Gorman Fort Banks School.
-NOTE: This location has been changed from our original location at the Arthur T Cummings School.
-Please note that the location is now Gorman Fort Banks, not Arthur T Cummings.
+We will practice on Thursday evenings, with a 6:00-7:00 session for younger wrestlers and 7:00-8:20 for older wrestlers.
+These practices take place in the gymnasium of the Arthur T Cummings school at 40 Hermon St, Winthrop, MA.

 Competition Gear - Uniforms